How do I get started with Exodus?

 2) First transaction and backup

 The first transaction to your Exodus wallet is an important event because it will unlock the full potential of the wallet.
-It is also a way for you to familiarize with the wallet.
+It is also a way for you to familiarize yourself with the wallet.
 Here is how to make your first transaction:

 When Exodus receives your first deposit, it will allow you to see the “seed” of your wallet: it is a 12-word passphrase that functions as a master key to all of your assets.
 With these 12 words, you will be able to access your balance from anywhere or even transfer all your funds to another wallet if you wish to.
 Write this phrase down on paper and store it safely offline.